Senate passes NFF Bill - Nigeria Today

 Senate passes NFF Bill

-The Senate on Tuesday passed the Nigeria Football Federation (NFF) Bill 2017 after the third reading.
+The Senate on Tuesday passed the Nigeria Football Federation (NFF) Bill 2017 after third reading.
 The passage followed a clause by clause consideration of the bill and a voice vote by the lawmakers.
-The sponsor of the Bill, Sen.
+Sponsor of the Bill, Sen. Obinna Ogba, had presented the report of the Committee on Sports and Youth Development before the passage. […]

 Do you something awesome to share with the world?
 Click here to share